PhluantMobile/dojo_js/README.md

 * data.results.dma_code:  The DMA code for the user’s current location.
 * data.results.area_code:  The prevailing area code for the user’s current location.
 This has no correlation to the user’s actual area code.

-_For a comphrehensive address lookup, please see the [Google Maps Geocoding](#geocoding) function._
+_For a comprehensive address lookup, please see the [Google Maps Geocoding](#geocoding) function._

 #### Weather

 Weather Lookup Methods:

 * IP address (default)
 * Postal code